Ron Rivera: Carolina Panthers (2011–2019)

 In 2014, the Panthers recovered from a 3–8–1 start to win its final four regular-season games and clinch the NFC South for the second consecutive year.
-They defeated the Arizona Cardinals 27–16 in the NFC Wild Card playoff game for the team's first playoff win since 2005 before falling to the eventual NFC champion Seattle Seahawks the following week.
+They defeated the Arizona Cardinals 27–16 in the Wild Card Round for the team's first playoff win since 2005 before falling to the eventual NFC champion Seattle Seahawks on the road 31–17 the following week.

 The team's momentum would continue in 2015, as the Panthers produced their best season in franchise history by finishing 15–1, with their only loss being against the Atlanta Falcons on the road in Week 16.
 Rivera was recognized as the 2015 AP NFL Coach of the Year, his second such honor.
-The team held the #1 seed in the NFC playoffs, where they defeated the Seahawks in the divisional round and the Arizona Cardinals in the NFC Championship Game, advancing to Super Bowl 50 against the Denver Broncos.
+The team held the top seed in the NFC playoffs, where they defeated the Seahawks 31–24 during the Divisional Round and the Arizona Cardinals 49–15 in the NFC Championship Game, advancing to Super Bowl 50 against the Denver Broncos.
 It was the first Super Bowl in which both head coaches, Rivera and the Broncos' Gary Kubiak, had previously played in a Super Bowl.
-The Panthers lost the Super Bowl to the Broncos 24–10, in a game which both sides's defenses dominated.
+The Panthers lost by a score of 24–10, in a game which both sides' defenses dominated.